AliBigdeli/ReactJS-Hamravesh-Docker-Template/README.md

 docker compose up --build
 ```

-Now that everything is built and running we can treat it like any other Django
+Now that everything is built and running we can treat it like any other ReactJS
 app.

 ## Note